awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-cloudfront-walkthrough.md

 ## Update the Record Sets for Your Domain and Subdomain<a name="update-record-sets"></a>

-Now that you have successfully created a CloudFront distribution, update the A records in Amazon Route 53 to point to the new CloudFront distribution\.
+Now that you have successfully created a CloudFront distribution, update the A records in Route 53 to point to the new CloudFront distribution\.

 **To update A records to point to a CloudFront distribution**

-1. Open the Amazon Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.
+1. Open the Route 53 console at [https://console\.aws\.amazon\.com/route53/](https://console.aws.amazon.com/route53/)\.

 1. On the **Hosted Zones** page, choose the hosted zone that you created for your domain\.